-However, there are more formalized observer and shadowing programs for high school students interested in medicine.
-Some hospitals have pre-med observation programs listed on their websites, and you can review their requirements there.
+However, there are more formalized observation and shadowing programs for high school students interested in medicine.
+Some hospitals have pre-med observation programs listed on their websites, where you can review their requirements.

 Mount Sinai Hospital in New York, for example, requires that you identify a physician that will allow you to shadow and then submit an application for all job shadowing experiences at their facility.
 Their application includes your age, school, and resume submission.